kubernauts/tk8/README.md

 `tk8 cluster destroy aws`
 to automatically remove all of the resources.

+## Rest API

+TK8 can now run as a server rather than from the command line.
+For usage details on rest api.
+Checkout the link [REST-API](https://github.com/kubernauts/tk8/REST-API-README.md)

 ## Add-Ons

 You might want to check out our numerous add-ons for TK8: